How To Eat Smoked Oysters

 Storing Canned Oysters

-One of the advantages of canned smoked oysters is that they can be stored for up to a year if kept in a cool, dry place.
+One advantage of canned smoked oysters is that they can be stored for up to a year if kept in a cool, dry place.
+Once opened, refrigerate leftovers in a plastic container and eat within two days.

 Condiment Options

+There are plenty of options for serving oysters, but it ultimately comes down to personal preference.
 A popular way of serving is them is back in a shell and adding a dash of hot sauce.

-Olive oil, cream cheese, black pepper or a squeeze of lemon juice are also great for extra flavor.
+Olive oil, cream cheese, black pepper, or a squeeze of lemon juice are also great for extra flavor.

 Have My Oysters Gone Off?